 Pre-existing condition coverage is time-sensitive.
 This does not cost extra, but many companies will cover this if you purchase at the right time.

 Yes.
-All companies featured in our search engine are reputable, and are regulated by the Division of Insurance.
+All companies featured in our review of the top travel insurance for cruises are reputable.
+You don’t have to take our word for it either – they are regulated by the Division of Insurance.

 Every policy purchased through CoverTrip comes with a unique Zero Complaint Guarantee.